-Governmental Activities increased the CRA's net position by \$11.6 million in 2023 and \$10.2 million in 2022.
-The positive net changes for both years were the outcome of increases in incremental tax revenues and investment earnings in combination with less than anticipated spending in redevelopment programs.
+Governmental Activities increased the CRA's net position by \$10.3 million in 2024 and \$11.6 million in 2023.
+The positive net changes for both years were the outcome of increases in incremental tax revenues, intergovernmental revenues, and investment earnings in combination with less than anticipated spending in redevelopment programs.

-Total fiscal year 2023 revenues amounted to \$24.5 million.
-This represents an increase in total revenues of approximately \$6.3 million, or 34.7% over the previous fiscal year.
-Included within total revenues were Incremental tax revenues from the City's Ad Valorem taxes, which increased from 2022 to 2023 by \$3.0 million, or 32.4%.
-Additionally, intergovernmental revenues, which represent incremental tax revenue from outside agencies, increased by approximately \$1 million, or 12.0%.
+Total fiscal year 2024 revenues amounted to \$27.9 million.
+This represents an increase in total revenues of approximately \$3.4 million, or 13.7% over the previous fiscal year.
+Included within total revenues were Incremental tax revenues from the City's Ad Valorem taxes, which increased from 2023 to 2024 by \$1.9 million, or 15.3%.
+Additionally, intergovernmental revenues, which represent incremental tax revenue from outside agencies, increased by approximately \$1.4 million, or 15.3%.
 The increases in such revenues are the result of rising assessed property values and new developments.
-Investment earnings increased from 2023 to 2022 by \$2 million due to increases in the interest rates.
+Investment earnings increased from 2023 to 2024 by \$0.4 million due to increases in the interest rates.

-Total fiscal year 2023 expenses amounted to \$12.9 million.
-After considering the restatement of beginning net position, as described above, this represents a net decrease from 2022 to 2023 of \$.6 million, or 6%.
+Total fiscal year 2024 expenses amounted to \$17.6 million which represents an increase from 2023 to 2024 of \$4.6 million, or 36%.